Lalbhai Dalpatbhai Museum Ahmedabad Entry Fee

 There is a museum shop that has an amazing collection of books published by the Museum and other renowned publications, greeting cards and other gift items.

-Location of Lalbhai Dalpatbhai Museum
+Location and How to Reach Lalbhai Dalpatbhai Museum

 Lalbhai Dalpatbhai Museum is located within the premises of the L.D.
 Institute of Indology near Gujarat University in Navrangpura.
 The former capital of Gujarat is easily accessible through rail, air and road.
 Kalupur Railway Station is the major station that has several trains connecting Ahmedabad to different parts of the country.
 L.D museum lies at a short distance of 7 km from the Museum.

 Sardar Vallabhai Patel International airport has several domestic and international flights connecting the city with different parts of the country and the other countries of the world respectively.
-L.D museum lies around 12 km from the airport.
+The L.D museum lies around 12 km from the airport.
 Private and government operators run several buses connecting the city with other cities of the country.
 Buses can be boarded from Gita Mandir or Paldi bus stand.

 Entry Fees and Timings of Lalbhai Dalpatbhai Museum